abhirachappa/Ecommerce-Sales-Analysis--Python/README.md

 # Dataset

-Dataset sourced from Kaggle (E-commerce Sales Data)
+Dataset sourced from Kaggle (E-commerce Sales Data: Sample_data.csv)

 # Key Insights

-- Sales peaked in April 2022 and declined afterward
+# 1. Sales Trend Analysis

+Sales showed a strong upward trend and peaked in April 2022, followed by a noticeable decline in the subsequent months.
+This suggests possible seasonality or reduced demand after a peak period.

+# 2. Top Performing Category

-- "Set" category generated the highest revenue
+The "Set" category generated the highest revenue among all product categories, indicating strong customer preference and consistent demand.

-- Maharashtra is the top-performing state
+# 3. Regional Performance

+Maharashtra emerged as the top-performing state in terms of sales, highlighting a strong customer base and market potential in this region.

+# 4. Order Status Distribution

+A significant proportion of orders were successfully delivered; however, there are noticeable cancelled and pending orders, which may indicate operational inefficiencies.

+# 5. Fulfilment Analysis

+Orders fulfilled by Amazon contributed a larger share of total revenue compared to merchant fulfilment, suggesting better efficiency and customer trust.

+# 6. Quantity vs Revenue Relationship

+A positive correlation exists between order quantity and total sales amount, indicating that higher quantities directly contribute to increased revenue.

 # Business Recommendations

-* Focus marketing efforts on high-performing regions like Maharashtra
+* Focus marketing and promotional strategies on high-performing regions such as Maharashtra
-* Increase inventory for high-demand categories
+* Increase inventory and availability for high-demand categories like "Set"
-* Investigate causes of post-April sales decline
+* Investigate reasons for sales decline after peak months to stabilize revenue

-# Author

-Abhinandan R
+* Improve order fulfilment processes to reduce cancellations and delays
+* Leverage Amazon fulfilment channels to maximize sales performance